WTJCT HARD CARD & RULES

 In case of inclement weather, the staff will blow an air horn with 2 long blasts, indicating players need to mark their golf balls and proceed to the nearest shelter.
-We will always try and complete a round if it is possible, but any decision on that will be made at the tournament site by the Tournament Director.
+We will always try and complete a round if it is possible, but any decision on that will be made at the tournament site by the Tournament Director or Tournament Staff.

 We will get in as many holes as possible to score.
 Once the tournament has started, no refunds will be issued due to commitments to golf courses.

-If the tournament gets cancelled due to weather, we will notify the players before the event if possible.
+If the tournament gets cancelled before start of play due to weather, we will notify the players before the event if possible.
 If the event gets rescheduled, players entry will carry over to the new date.
 If the player wishes not to play on the new date, their entry will be refunded or credited to another event.

 No refunds or credits will be issued to any player who no-shows to an event.

 |6th - 10th Place||5 Points|